sbordia/college_helper/readme.md

-College Helper

-This is a webserver that returns economic data for majors.

 # College Helper

 This folder contains the sources and economic data to pick a College Major and the top 5 colleges for each major.